The BEST Chicken Enchiladas Recipe

-Chicken Enchiladas make a perfect weeknight meal!
-These are seriously the BEST chicken enchilada recipe and one the whole family loves!
+This Chicken Enchiladas Recipe makes a perfect weeknight meal!
+These are seriously the BEST chicken enchiladas and a family favorite!

 I’ve been cooking with so much cheese lately, I’m beginning to think I should look into buying stock in a local cheese maker’s business.
 I’ve always loved cheese and cook with it as often as humanly possible, but my cheese cooking ratcheted up a notch or two about a week or so ago after a visit to my son’s orthodontist.